 "At that time the disciples approached Jesus and said, 'Who is the greatest in the kingdom of heaven?'
 He called a child over, placed it in their midst, and said, “Amen, I say to you, unless you turn and become like children, you will not enter the kingdom of heaven.
 Whoever humbles himself like this child is the greatest in the kingdom of heaven.
 And whoever receives one child such as this in my name receives me."
 (Mt 18:1-5)

 The Catechesis of the Good Shepherd (CGS) is an approach to the religious formation of children 3-12 years of age.
-The catechesis is based on the conviction that God and the child are already in relationship.
+The catechesis is based on the conviction that God and the child are already in a relationship.
 The atrium is the environment where adults help a child to live fully the encounter with God, and where formation takes place.
 It's one of the elements that help the relationship between God and the child to flourish, making the atrium a place of preparation for involvement in the larger worshiping community.

-Meeting Times for 2019-2020
+Meeting Times for 2023-2024

 The children attend one 90-minute session a week.
 The last ten to fifteen minutes of a session are spent in prayer.
 From time to time the children may desire to remain longer in prayer.